soto-project/soto/scripts/templates/create-modules/README.md

-# {{name}}
+# Soto for {{name}}

-An AWS {{name}} type safe client for Swift (This is part of [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)).
+An AWS {{name}} type safe client for Swift (This is part of [Soto](https://github.com/swift-aws/soto)).
 This repository is only updated infrequently.
-If you want a more up to date version please checkout the equivalent module in [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)
+If you want a more up to date version please checkout the equivalent module in [Soto](https://github.com/swift-aws/soto)

 ## Documentation

-Visit the aws-sdk-swift [documentation](http://htmlpreview.github.io/?https://github.com/swift-aws/aws-sdk-swift/gh-pages/index.html) for instructions and browsing api references.
+Visit the Soto [documentation](https://swift-aws.github.io/soto/index.html) for instructions and browsing api references.

 ## Installation